Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Experimental setup

+Unless otherwise specified, we use the following architectures for the target decoder, image encoder, and caption encoder.
+We use similar network architectures for the image and caption encoder as the ones used in \citep{chun2021probabilistic}, which are simple network architectures that can be trained using a limited amount of training data.

-\subheader{Image encoder} For the image encoder we use a ResNet-50~\cite{he2016deep} network.
+\header{Image encoder} For the image encoder, we use a pre-trained ResNet-50~\citep{he2016deep} network.
 We apply average pooling on the last convolutional layer followed by a projection head to map the image feature vector into a shared multi-modal latent space; the projection head has two feed-forward layers and a ReLU non-linearity.

-\subheader{Caption encoder} For the caption encoder we use a bi-drectional, single-layer, GRU~\cite{cho2014properties} network.
-We use pre-trained GloVe~\cite{pennington2014glove} embeddings as word embeddings.
-We use a similar projection head (which does not share parameters) as for the image encoder to map the caption embedding into the shared latent space.
+\header{Caption encoder} For the caption encoder, we use a bi-directional, single-layer, GRU network~\citep{cho2014properties}.
+We use pre-trained GloVe embeddings~\citep{pennington2014glove} as word embeddings.
+We use a similar projection head as for the image encoder (which does not share parameters) to map the caption embedding into the shared latent space.

-\subheader{Latent target decoder} For the \ac{LTD} we use a three layer feed-forward network as in Eq.~\ref{eq:ltd}.
+\header{Target decoding network} For the target decoding network, we use a three-layer feed-forward network as in Eq.~\ref{eq:ltd}.
 To generate the latent target representations, we use the HuggingFace \textit{all-MiniLM-L6-v2} Sentence-BERT implementation.
-The \ac{LTD} is optimized together with the image and caption encoder.
-The \ac{LTD} is \emph{not} used during evaluation.
+The target decoding network is trained together with the image and caption encoder.
+The target decoding network is \emph{not} used during evaluation.